The Shandong Blog

 With a natural crooked trunk, good bark, and many spaghetti-like branches, it would make a good bonsai.
 Sometimes it’s best to just let dragons be dragons but I just might start another bonsai.

-The leaf is different from the other dwarfs and may not have been a seed from a Fire Dragon but I did not keep records on that back then.
+The leaf is different from the other dwarfs and may not have been a seed from a Fire Dragon as I did not keep records on that back then.
 It is about 3 feet tall from its base.
 It has never lost a branch from shading itself or any other reason.
 I rotate the pot 180 degrees every 2 weeks.
 It has never been propagated.

 Acer truncatum Pure Fun dwarf Shantung, or Shandong maple bonsai - first year bonsai.
 4 year old grafted tree.